Terms & Conditions of Use

 - (e) and, if you are a consumer, your statutory rights will not be excluded or limited by these terms and conditions, except to the extent permitted by law.

-25.2.
-The limitations and exclusions of liability set out in this Section 25 and elsewhere in these terms and conditions:
+23.2.
+The limitations and exclusions of liability set out in this Section 23 and elsewhere in

 - (b) govern all liabilities arising under these terms and conditions or relating to the subject matter of these terms and conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in these terms and conditions.